DragonetMC/DragonProxy/plugin/README.md

 * [Spigot](https://github.com/DragonetMC/DragonProxy/tree/master/plugin/spigot)
 * [Bungeecord](https://github.com/DragonetMC/DragonProxy/tree/master/plugin/bungee)

 Note: If you install one of these plugins, you still need to run DragonProxy seperatly!
-This plugin just acts as a bridge between the served and proxy, it is NOT a proxy itself!
+This plugin just acts as a bridge between the server and proxy, it is NOT a proxy itself!